 Most credit rating agencies consider 8% or greater a negative factor.
-If a municipality sees a
+If a municipality sees a consistent increase over time of this percentage, then it may indicate a decline in the municipality's health.

 The Town is performing well on this indicator and has been successfully collecting property tax arrears.